-THE MSBA PROVIDES STUDENTS WITH THE KNOWLEDGE, TOOLS AND SKILLS TO UNDERSTAND, MANAGE AND MAKE USE OF BIG DATA AND SMART DIGITAL SOLUTIONS.
+THE INTERDISCIPLINARY MSBA PROVIDES STUDENTS WITH THE KNOWLEDGE, TOOLS AND SKILLS TO UNDERSTAND, MANAGE, AND MAKE USE OF BIG DATA AND SMART DIGITAL SOLUTIONS.

 Preparing talents for the Fourth Industrial Revolution – jobs of future with the skills you need